 On a desktop or laptop, the calendar page is built with infinite scrolling in mind so that you can traverse a collection of months at one time.
 You may also create new tasks right from the calendar view by double-clicking on any day.

-Flagged tasks are distinct items which appear high-priority or in need of attention.
+Flagged tasks are distinct items that appear high-priority or in need of attention.
 You can flag any item by clicking on the mini flag icon you’ll see in the task view.
 This feature may not be handy, but the functionality is there for each workspace.

-All the other links beneath the Dashboard are relatively straightforward to help organize tasks based on who they are assigned to & estimated due date.
+All the other links beneath the Dashboard are relatively straightforward to help organize tasks based on who they are assigned to & the estimated due date.

 If you have other people who need access to your workspace, then you can invite them with only an e-mail address.